Arghya-1121/music.nvim/README.md

 ```

 The example above sets Spotify as the default music player.
-If you don't specify a default player, Music Controls requires you to specify a player.
+If you don't specify a default player, Music requires you to specify a player.
 Refer to the [commands](#commands) section for more information.

 ## Commands